ForgeRock/appAuthHelper/README.md

  - extras - Optional simple map of additional key=value pairs you would like to pass to the authorization endpoint.
  - tokensAvailableHandler - function to be called when tokens are first available
  - interactionRequiredHandler - optional function to be called when the user needs to interact with the OP; for example, to log in.
- - renewCooldownPeriod [default: 1] - Minimum time (in seconds) between requests to the authorizationEndpoint for token renewal attempts
+ - renewCooldownPeriod [default: 1] - Minimum time (in seconds) between requests to the OP for token renewal attempts
  - oidc [default: true] - indicate whether or not you want to get back an id_token
  - identityProxyPreference [default: serviceWorker] - Preferred identity proxy implementation (serviceWorker or XHR)
  - renewStrategy [default: authCode] - Preferred method for obtaining fresh (and down-scoped) access tokens (authCode or refreshToken); see "How it works" for details.